Particular/docs.particular.net/nservicebus/upgrades/5to6/moving-away-from-ibus.md

 ## Dependency Injection

-In previous versions the `IBus` interface was automatically registered in the IOC container.
-In Version 6, the new context-aware interfaces, for example, `IEndpointInstance`, `IMessageSession` and `IMessageHandlerContext`, etc., will not be automatically registered in the [Container](/nservicebus/containers/).
+In previous versions, the `IBus` interface was automatically registered in the IOC container.
+In Version 6, the new context-aware interfaces, for example, `IEndpointInstance`, `IMessageSession` and `IMessageHandlerContext`, etc., are not automatically registered in the [Container](/nservicebus/containers/).

 In Versions 5 and below, when a custom component was registered in the container, the custom component had access to the `IBus` instance via dependency injection.

 WARNING: When upgrading such custom components to Version 6, it is **not safe** to simply replace all instances of `IBus` with `IMessageSession`.
 It depends on the usage of the `IBus` inside the custom component.

-Scenario 1: If the custom component was sending messages using the injected `IBus` from outside of message handlers, for example, in an MVC Controller class, then it is safe to register the `IMessageSession` when self hosting.
+Scenario 1: If the custom component was sending messages using the injected `IBus` from outside of message handlers, for example, in an MVC Controller class, then it is safe to register the `IMessageSession` when self-hosting.
 This interface can then be used to send messages.
 See [Sending from an ASP.NET MVC Controller](/samples/web/send-from-mvc-controller/) for an example of this.

 Scenario 2: If the custom component is accessed from within message handlers then the `IMessageHandlerContext` parameter should be passed to the custom component instead of the `IMessageSession` interface to either send or publish messages.

 Some of the dangers when using an `IMessageSession` interface inside a message handler to send or publish messages are:

  * Those messages will not participate in the same transaction scope as that of the message handler.
-This could result in messages dispatched or events published via the `IEndpointInstance` interface even if the message handler resulted in an exception and the operation was rolled back.
+This could result in messages dispatched or events published via the `IMessageSession` or `IEndpointInstance` interface even if the message handler resulted in an exception and the operation was rolled back.
  * Those messages will not be part of the [batching operation](/nservicebus/messaging/batched-dispatch.md).
  * Those messages will not contain any important message header information that is available via the `IMessageHandlerContext` interface parameter, e.g., CorrelationId.

+### Accessing message handler context in the dependency hierarchy

+The snippet below shows a handler with a dependency that accesses the `IBus` interface.
+The dependency is injected into a handler and used from within the handler.

+snippet: 5to6-handler-with-dependency

+Since message handler context operations are asynchronous, it is advised to refactor the dependency to no longer use the bus operations towards a design in which the dependency returns information to the caller that can be used to determine what bus operations are required.
+The following snippet illustrates that:

+snippet: 5to6-handler-with-dependency-which-returns

+By using this approach, the asynchronous APIs won't ripple through all the layers, and the dependency can remain synchronous if desired.
+If such a change is not feasible or desired the context has to be floated into the dependency by using method injection like shown below:

+snippet: 5to6-handler-with-dependency-which-accesses-context

 ## UnicastBus made internal

 ### Accessing the builder

-When using the `IBuilder` interface outside the infrastructure of NServiceBus it was possible to use a hack by casting the `IBus` interface to `UnicastBus` and then accessing the `Builder` property like this:
+When using the `IBuilder` interface outside the infrastructure of NServiceBus, it was possible to use a hack by casting the `IBus` interface to `UnicastBus` and then accessing the `Builder` property like this:

 snippet: 5to6AccessBuilder